andreasschultes/satiptranslator/README.md

 satiptranslator
 ===============

-SATIP-Translator accepts an RTSP request from a VLC-Player and translates and send the RTSP request to a SATIP-Server
+SATIP-Translator accepts an RTSP request from a VLC-Player and translates and sends the RTSP request to a SATIP-Server